guibueno/guibueno.github.io/_docs/eval-03-individual-focus.markdown

 ### Feedback

-Most of the initial feedback I received actually consisted of questions to clarify that approach or comments on the demonstration in which they have participated.
+Most of the initial feedback I received consisted of questions to clarify that approach or comments on the demonstration in which they have participated.
 My peers and instructor shared that:

 * Written clues were either considered helpful or distracting,
 * Longer sentences would sometimes make them feel anxious,
 * The demonstration had required most of their focus, and
 * It was nice to speak Portuguese at the same time other learners were also speaking.

-Regarding my specific design challenge, everyone seemed to be unsure of ways to foster design responsiveness without making the learning approach be corrective.
+Regarding my specific design challenge, everyone seemed to be unsure of ways to foster design responsiveness without making the learning approach corrective.

-Therefore, I decided to propose a solution: *self-assessment videos*, which the user would record within the app and use to constanly evaluate their own performance and development.
+Therefore, I decided to propose a solution: *self-assessment videos*, which the user would record within the app and use to constantly evaluate their own performance and development.

 Comments and questions gravitated around those main points:

-* How would leaners correct pronunciation mistakes of specific words?
+* How would learners correct pronunciation mistakes of specific words?
-* I should to create a logic model around this self-recording idea.
+* I should create a logic model around this self-recording idea.
 * What assumptions am I making when I suggest this feature?
 * Would that kind of video really be motivating to learners?
-* Could these videos make learners feel shy and embarassed?
+* Could these videos make learners feel shy and embarrassed?
 * How about forcing learners to watch their latest performance before initiating another lesson practice?

 All these helpful questions and comments have significantly impacted my design process.
-They made me realize that I had a solid suggestion for a design feature, for which I still needed a more solid justification.
+They made me realize that I had a solid suggestion for a design feature, for which I still needed a more substantial justification.

-It became evident that in order to fill in such theoretical gaps, I could benefit from planning and performing some user testing with those questions in mind.
+It became evident that to fill in such theoretical gaps, I could benefit from planning and performing some user testing with those questions in mind.